top of page

 Herring_TWfestival_2022_MS_16_9.jpg

-Director/Producer, In Progress
+Director / Producer, In Progress

-Co-Director / Producer / Editor, In Post Production
+Co-Director / Producer / Editor, 2024

 A collaboration with historian Estelle Freedman, Singing for Justice is a lyrical journey through the spirited life and surprising influence of folk and labor icon Faith Petric (1915-2013), a San Francisco-based political radical, musical organizer, and joyous performer who united folk music and activism through almost a century of American social movements.
 Support the film!